Rebeaca/gitskills/README.md

-# gitskillscreate a new branch :dev
+# gitskillscreate a new branch :devcreate a new branch is quick and simple